CentreforCities/local_housebuilding_1946_2022/README.md

 If you would like to access the data now or have any questions, please contact Maurice Lange: m.lange@centreforcities.org

+## Roadmap

+- Redo 1974-1992 estimates for population and stock at the district level for North Yorkshire, Herefordshire, Worcestershire, and Humberside, which undergo locally significant intenral boundary changes in the 1990s.
+Until then, counties are the best geography for analysing these areas

+## Contributors

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a